The Singing Scoutmaster: Plan Your Campfire

 Leadership Roles

-These leadership roles can be fulfilled by one person with the exception of the Keeper-Of-The-Flame, as they need to be focused on the fire.
+These leadership roles can be fulfilled by one person, with the exception of the Keeper-Of-The-Flame, who needs to be focused on the fire.

 Adult Participation